AndikaWiranata/AndikaWiranata/README.md

 ---

 ## 💫 About Me
 Hi!
-I'm Andika, an Information Systems student.
-I use GitHub as a personal sandbox to experiment, learn in public, and keep track of my progress across various tech fields.
-Rather than claiming expertise, I'm currently focused on building solid fundamentals and exploring how different technologies work behind the scenes.
+I'm Andika, an Information Systems student and a tech enthusiast.

-- 🎯 **Current Focus:** Learning how to extract meaningful insights from data, exploring AI tools to improve productivity, and understanding home network configurations.
+- 🎯 **Current Focus:** Learning how to extract meaningful insights from data, exploring AI tools to improve productivity.
-- 🌐 **Tech Interests:** Software development, data storytelling, and basic network administration.
+- 🌐 **Tech Interests:** Software development, data, and AI/ML.
 - 📸 **Beyond Tech:** When I'm away from the keyboard, I enjoy visual storytelling, experimenting with my camera gear, and practicing photo and video editing.

 ---